CensoredUsername/dynasm-rs/README.md

 ## Guaranteed to be working compiler versions

-As this project is a compiler plugin, sometimes new compiler versions tend to break it.
+This project used to be a compiler plugin, so for old compilers, here's a list of which version of dynasm was guaranteed to work with which compiler.
-Here a list is kept of what versions of the compiler are guaranteed to work with specific dynasm-rs versions.
+As the project has since transitioned to be a proc macro, this is not relevant for modern versions of the compiler.

 - `v0.2.0`: `rustc 1.27.0-nightly (ac3c2288f 2018-04-18)`
 - `v0.2.1`: `rustc 1.28.0-nightly (a1d4a9503 2018-05-20)`